 When it comes to smart vaping, one of the biggest temptations is to stock up on bottles of your favorite flavor.
 Vape can be stored at room temperature and, over the course of one bottle, doesn't go bad if you treat it like a non-perishable.
 But in reality, e-liquid has a surprisingly short shelf life.
 Left sealed in the right environment, a bottle of vape lasts 2-5 years, not forever.

-But that doesn't stop us from wanting to stock up, and technically within a 2 year period, stocking up could be the perfect way to never run out of sweet artisan clouds to puff.
+But that doesn't stop us from wanting to stock up, and technically within a 2 year period, stocking up could be the perfect way to never run out of artisan vapor clouds to puff.
 Of course, the way you store or vape matters a lot in how long it lasts, and the quality of vape that has been sitting on the shelf.
 If you want to stock up on vape and maximize the shelf life of bottles you're not currently using, you've come to the right place.
 Today, the Velvet Cloud team is here to talk about how you can keep your e-liquid fresh and ready to vape whether you're saving it for weeks, months, or even years between purchase and puff.

 The first trick you learn in storing e-liquid is to only have one bottle of each flavor open at a time.
 It may be tempting to spread them around, and with little bottles that can work, but a cracked-open vape bottle has a much shorter shelf life than one that is still factory-sealed.